-Section 6.
+Section 5.
 DIRECTORS VOTES.
 Each director shall be entitled to one vote.
 There shall be no cumulative voting.

-Section 7.
+Section 6.
 QUORUM.
 A majority of Directors currently holding office present at a meeting is a quorum for the transaction of business.
-In the absence of a quorum, a majority of the Directors may adjourn a meeting from time to time until a quorum is present.
+In the absence of a quorum, a majority of the Directors present may adjourn a meeting from time to time until a quorum is present.
 If a quorum is present when a duly called or held meeting is convened, the Directors may continue to transact business without adjournment, even though the withdrawal of a number of Directors originally present leaves less than the proportion or number otherwise required for a quorum.

-Section 8 ABSENCES.
+Section 7 ABSENCES.
 Three (3) absences of a Director from regularly scheduled Directors meetings in one year shall entitle the Board of Directors, at their discretion, to remove the director from his/her position by majority vote.
-To the extent this Section amends Section 7 above, this section shall control.

-Section 9.
+Section 8.
 BUDGET AND LIMITATIONS OF INDEBTEDNESS.
 The Board of Directors pursuant to these Bylaws, are required to present a balanced budget for each fiscal year of this corporation.
 The budget for any fiscal year shall be presented to the Board of Directors at the December Board of Directors meeting and approved by the Board of Directors.
 The Board of Directors must pass any budget matter or expenditure by a majority of sixty percent (60%) of the total number of board directors whether said number are present at a board meeting.
 Any non-budgeted indebtedness exceeding $1,000.00 must be referred to the Treasurer for approval.